scicave/math-parser/README.md

 When `autoMult` is `true`, some expression like `f(x)` will be considered as multiplication `f*(x)`, in order to parse it as a function with name = "f", you can pass `options.functions = ['f']`.

+When `singleCharName == true`, you should pass single-char functions.

 When parsing `a.method(...)`, regardless of `singleCharName`, method names will be always multi-char name.

 ```